Everyone knows you should have multiple streams of income.

 Katie (my girlfriend) and I created Chain of Wealth to teach people how to find money success.

-We’ve created content that’s been featured on Rockstar Finance and I’ll be speaking at Fincon in September 2018!
+We’ve created content that’s been featured on Rockstar Finance and I was recently a speaker at Fincon in September 2018!

 In this guide I’m going to show YOU how to setup passive income streams and help you find financial success!